Eccenux/WebExt-SearchAutocomplete/README.md

 ### Prepare for building ###

-1. You will need [Node.js](https://nodejs.org/en/) for building.
-I used 8.9, but not sure if any specific version is required.
-It does need to support ES2015 modules.
+1. You will need [Node.js](https://nodejs.org/en/) for building the extension and downloading modules.
+I used Node.js 8.9, but version 4.0 (or higher) should be fine(*).
 2. You need to install modules (`npm install`).
 3. (Optional) Install [Visual Studio Code](https://code.visualstudio.com/).
 Not required, but makes running tasks a bit easier.

+(*) Version 4.0 is required e.g. by Mocha and it's also the first Node.js version with ES6 / ES2015 support.

+If you need to use older Node.js for other projects then install [nvm](https://github.com/creationix/nvm) (Linux and Mac) or [nvm-windows](https://github.com/coreybutler/nvm-windows).
+Note!
+Do *not* install `nvm-windows` in `C:\Program Files`.
+In fact you should *not* use any directories with a space character for `nvm-windows` installation.

 ### Important tasks ###